Jue-Xu/jue-xu.github.io/_pages/about.md

 news: true  # includes a list of news items
 posts: true
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 <!-- My name is Jue Xu.  -->
 I am a PhD student in CS at the University of Hong Kong.
  <!-- supervised by <a href="https://qizhao-quantum.github.io">Dr. Qi ZHAO</a>. -->
 I earned a master’s degree in CS from the University of Maryland and a master’s degree in physical sciences from the University of Chicago.
+I was an undergraduate student of Fudan University.

-I am interested in the fundamental interplay between physics and computer science.
+My research interest lies in the fundamental interplay between physics and computer science.
+Currently, I am working on the complexity of quantum simulation algorithms and related problems.
+I am also interested in the formalism of quantum computation.
+Please feel free to email me if you would like to discuss with me.
 <!-- I am interested in quantum computation models, quantum information, and quantum complexity, especially the fundamental interplay between physics and computer science.  -->
 <!-- I am looking for a PhD position related to this field. -->
 <!-- [My CV](/assets/pdf/CV.pdf) -->